alpargun/SlowFast/INSTALL.md

 ## Highest Priority Requirements
 - Python >= 3.8 (Python 3.9 does not support torchvision build with ffmpeg).
 Details in this [issue](https://github.com/facebookresearch/SlowFast/issues/181#issuecomment-1241692131) and mentioned in torchvision source code with a FIXME comment (https://github.com/pytorch/vision/blob/15a9a93b9e0e6173b936691a2cddced0ecfd271f/setup.py#L374)
 - PyTorch >= 1.3 and [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
   You can install them together at [pytorch.org](https://pytorch.org) to make sure of this.
+If you follow the installation steps here, you won't need to install torchvision from source for ffmpeg support, it will be automatically handled.

 ## Video backend
 SlowFast supports two video backends: torchvision and PyAV
 - ffmpeg: `conda install ffmpeg=4.2` This version works well with newer pytorch and torchvision distibutions.
 By default torchvision will be used, and Facebook updates the framework according to torchvision.
 - PyTorchVideo: `pip install "git+https://github.com/facebookresearch/pytorchvideo.git"`.
-Do NOT use `pip install pytorchvideo" as included in the official repo since it misses some functions needed.
+DO NOT use `pip install pytorchvideo` as included in the official repo since it misses some functions needed.
-- PyAV: Will be installed along with PyTorchVideo, so do NOT use: `conda install av -c conda-forge` as included in the original repo as this conda-forge installation can have contradictions with current ffmpeg version.
+- PyAV: Will be installed along with PyTorchVideo, so DO NOT use: `conda install av -c conda-forge` as included in the original repo as this conda-forge installation can have contradictions with current ffmpeg version.
 Also, this video backend does not work out of box.
 In the newer SlowFast versions, there are type mismatches in the slowfast/datasets/decoder.py file.
 In order to make it run, please read this [pull request](https://github.com/facebookresearch/SlowFast/pull/541) and this [comment in this issue](https://github.com/facebookresearch/SlowFast/issues/181#issuecomment-1122954279).
-You need to update the decoder.py file yourself as Facebook is taking its time to accept the pull request.
+You need to update the decoder.py file yourself as the pull request still hasn't been finalized.

 ## Other Requirements
 - Numpy